Background

 The oil and gas industry uses injection wells to dispose of waste water, which has a high salt content, as well as chemicals, heavy metals, and radioactive material.
 Much of the frack water produced in Pennsylvania gets trucked to Ohio, which has more disposal wells.
 Water can also be treated at private treatment facilities.
 The process cleans most of the water, but at least some smaller amount of fluid, or solid “cake,” still needs to be injected back into the ground, or taken to a landfill.
 Prior to 1985, operators were allowed to dispose of brine in the state’s waterways.

 Three of Pennsylvania’s deep injection wells are commercial, which means they can take water from any energy company.
 The others are permitted only to dispose of their own frack water.
 Some take as low as 4200 barrels per month, but most of them can take about 30,000 barrels a month.
 EXCO Resources operates two in Clearfield County.
-One of those wells recently failed a mechanical integrity test, and a decision by the EPA on restarting the well is pending.
-EXCO failed to report leakage at that well for four months in 2010, and was fined by the EPA.
+The EPA temporarily shut down one of those injection wells and fined the company in 2012 after the company noticed the well was leaking brine and continued injecting fluids into it for months without notifying the EPA.

-Other operators include Columbia Gas, Cottonwood and CNX Gas.
-Those wells are in Beaver, and Somerset counties.
+Other operators include Bear Lake Properties, Columbia Gas, Cottonwood and CNX Gas.
+Those wells are in Beaver, Somerset and Warren counties.
 When it comes to pressure, the wells are permitted to take between 1300 to about 3200 pounds per square inch.
-The two newest permitted wells will be operated by Bear Lake Properties in Warren County.
+The two newest permitted wells will be operated by Windfall oil in Clearfield County and by Seneca Resources in Elk County.
 But local officials and residents have challenged those permits and they’re currently under review.
-All eight permitted deep injection wells are in the western part of the state.
+All ten permitted deep injection wells are in the western part of the state.

 Lately, these types of deep injection wells have been linked to earthquakes in Texas, Arkansas and Ohio.